- Level 3

 As an EMT, you respond to emergencies and provide care on the scene.
 Knowing how to suction is crucial in many situations, like when a patient is having trouble breathing.
 This training can give you an edge in this fast-paced job.

-5. Caregiver for Special Needs
+5. Caregiver for Support Needs

 6. Home Health Aide